Medically reviewed on Nov 15, 2018

 Manufacturer's labeling: Liver enzyme tests at baseline and repeated when clinically indicated.
 Upon initiation or titration, lipid panel should be analyzed after 4 weeks of therapy.

-Adverse events were observed in some animal reproduction studies.
-There are reports of congenital anomalies following maternal use of HMG-CoA reductase inhibitors in pregnancy; however, maternal disease, differences in specific agents used, and the low rates of exposure limit the interpretation of the available data (Godfrey, 2012; Lecarpentier, 2012).
+There are reports of congenital anomalies following maternal use of HMG-CoA reductase inhibitors in pregnancy; however, maternal disease, differences in specific agents used, and the low rates of exposure limit the interpretation of the available data (Godfrey 2012; Lecarpentier 2012).
 Cholesterol biosynthesis may be important in fetal development; serum cholesterol and triglycerides increase normally during pregnancy.
 The discontinuation of lipid lowering medications temporarily during pregnancy is not expected to have significant impact on the long term outcomes of primary hypercholesterolemia treatment.

 Use of pitavastatin is contraindicated in pregnancy.
-HMG-CoA reductase inhibitors should be discontinued prior to pregnancy (ADA, 2013).
-If treatment of dyslipidemias is needed in pregnant women or in women of reproductive age, other agents are preferred (Berglund, 2012; Stone, 2013).
+Because they are potentially teratogenic, the ADA Diabetes guidelines recommends avoiding use of HMG-CoA reductase inhibitors in sexually active women of childbearing age who are not using reliable contraception (ADA 2018a).
+If treatment of dyslipidemias is needed in pregnant women or in women of reproductive age, other agents are preferred (Berglund 2012; Stone 2013).
 The manufacturer recommends administration to women of childbearing potential only when conception is highly unlikely and patients have been informed of potential hazards.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience back pain, constipation, or diarrhea.
 Have patient report immediately to prescriber urinary retention, change in amount of urine passed, muscle pain, muscle tenderness, muscle weakness, or signs of liver problems (dark urine, feeling tired, lack of appetite, nausea, abdominal pain, light-colored stools, vomiting, or yellow skin or eyes) (HCAHPS).